 The mission of the Uxbridge Police Department is to enhance the quality of life in our town by working in partnership with the community and in accordance with constitutional rights to enforce the laws, maintain the peace, reduce fear, and provide a safe environment for all citizens, with special emphasis on youth and elderly concerns.

 The Uxbridge Police Department is primarily responsible for all law enforcement activities within the Town of Uxbridge, MA.
-The department has 23 full time employees, which include a Chief of Police, a Lieutenant, 3 Sergeants, 13 Full time Police Officers, 2 Intermittent Police Officers, 1 Administrative assistant to the Chief, 2 Animal Control Officers, 4 Full time Public Safety Dispatchers, 6 intermittent Public Safety Dispatchers, and a Custodian.
+The department has 25 full time employees, which include a Chief of Police, a Lieutenant, 4 Sergeants, 13 Full time Police Officers, 5 Intermittent Police Officers, 1 Administrative assistant to the Chief, 2 Animal Control Officers, 4 Full time Public Safety Dispatchers, 6 intermittent Public Safety Dispatchers.

-The Uxbridge Police Department maintains coverage 24 hours a day and houses the Town of Uxbridge Emergency Communication Center, which also dispatches the Uxbridge Fire Department.
+The Uxbridge Police Department maintains coverage 24 hours a day and houses the Town of Uxbridge Emergency Communication Center (911 Center), which also dispatches Uxbridge Fire and EMS.